testgithubrittttttt/HEALTHCARE-PRESCRIPTION-DETECTION-SYSTEM/README.md

 # HEALTHCARE-PRESCRIPTION-DETECTION-SYSTEM
 Welcome to the Healthcare Prescription Detection System, a machine learning-based solution designed to assist in recommending medicines based on healthcare data.
-This project leverages various machine learning algorithms to predict the most appropriate prescription for patients.
+This project leverages various machine-learning algorithms to predict the most appropriate prescription for patients.

-Table of Contents:
+## Table of Contents:
 - Introduction
 - Features
 - Installation